Some of my photos on covers:

 FOURTH, NATURE PHOTOGRAPHY IS A BUSINESS.
 You must treat it as such.
 Most photography sales will be to editors of magazines, and they are busy people.
 If they need an image of a particular bird species, and email that request to you, they expect a quick response.
 If they don’t hear back from you, they will simply pass you over and contact someone else.
 They work on deadlines, and they don’t have the time to wait.
 This means that even if you have another job, you must frequently check your email, and be ready to respond.
 Being a professional photographer is more than just producing professional quality images.
 You must act professionally in every aspect.

-If you don’t have time to market your images, you must find someone who will, such as a reputable stock photo agency.
-I've compiled a list HERE.
-I talked about this in Part One, but let me reiterate: do not give your images to such horrible royalty-free online stock photo agencies like iStockPhoto.
+Whatever you do, do not give your images to such horrible royalty-free online stock photo agencies like iStockPhoto.
 They are ripping you off.
 They are set up only to make money for themselves, not you.
 And by paying aspiring amateur photographers next to nothing, yet amassing a library of these photographers' often quite good images, they are severely impacting the business of working photographers.
 If you value your time, if you value effort, if you have any pride in your work at all -- or admiration for the images taken by struggling working photographers -- you will not trade that for a credit-line in a magazine simply to stroke your ego, or assist the destruction of our industry, by using these scam agencies.
-Here's a list of those agencies.

 I should also mention that just about every professional photographer I know generates a good share of their income from sources other than photo sales to publications.
 They sell a few prints.
 They give photography lessons, or do workshops.
 The do assignment photography (this is when a company or publication hires you for a specific photo shoot).
 They write articles for magazines.
 You need to be versatile to be successful.